Home Exploring Vision — Automatic Face Detection and Cropping for Profile Pictures (Swift)

 let sourceImage = UIImage(named: "Demo2")?.kf.resize(to: CGSize(width: ratio, height: CGFloat.leastNonzeroMagnitude), for: .aspectFill)

-// Using KingFisher's image resizing feature, based on width, with height being flexible
+// Using KingFisher's image resizing feature, based on width, with flexible height

 imageView.contentMode = .redraw